Canada Line talks continue today as strike notice is set to expire - BC News

 A union representing Canada Line transit workers in Metro Vancouver says talks are ongoing today as a 72-hour strike notice served Friday is set to expire.

 Stephanie Smith, president of the B.C.
-Government and Service Employees' Union, says talks are proceeding with the help of a negotiator.
+Government and Service Employees' Union, says talks are proceeding with the help of a mediator.

 She says employees of the Canada Line, which runs between Richmond and Vancouver and to and from the airport, are paid three per cent less than those doing the same jobs on the SkyTrain.